 Close of His Ministry

-• The Saints should remember that adversity has eternal value (see 1 Peter 4:12–14).
+- The Saints should remember that adversity has eternal value (see l Peter 4:12–14).

 To the very end, Peter followed his Lord and Master in both word and deed.
-He acted like him, taught like him, was rejected like him, and in the end, suffered in the same kind of ignominious death like him.
-Thus, “Peter holds up the goal of becoming godlike in every sense of the term.”
+He acted like Him, taught like Him, was rejected like Him, and in the end, suffered the same kind of ignominious death like Him.
+Thus “Peter holds up the goal of becoming godlike in every sense of the term.”

 Few men in history had the experiences that Peter had.
 Fewer still refined their understanding of the things of God and honed their spiritual sensitivity as did Peter.
 Even fewer served the Savior and the kingdom from start to finish with such unflagging courage and selfless dedication as did Peter.
 Only a handful of prophets have ever been commissioned to teach the gospel in more than one dispensation and restore their keys in this, the dispensation of the fulness of times (see D&C 7:7; 27:12; 128:20).
 Peter continues to be our model missionary.
 In giving instruction to elders of the Church in this dispensation, the Lord commanded them to do exactly as Peter of old: preach faith, repentance, baptism, and the gift of the Holy Ghost (see D&C 49:11–14).
 But Peter also made it clear that Christlike love is the ultimate measure of spiritual progression (see 1 Peter 1:22; 4:8; 2 Peter 1:7).

 This is the judgment of many historians.
-See, for example, John P. McKay, et. al., A History of World Societies, Second Edition (Boston: Houghton Mifflin Company, 1988), 199.
+See, for example, John P. McKay and others, A History of World Societies, 2d ed.
+(Boston: Houghton Mifflin, 1988), 199.